-Keep Killeen Beautiful’s Adopt-a-Park program partners your favorite park(s) with community volunteers to assist in the general care, litter removal and maintenance of parks in the City of Killeen.
+Parks and Recreation Adopt-A-Park/Road program partners your favorite parks with community volunteers to assist in the general care, litter removal and beautification of our parks.

 Who Can Adopt-a-Park